Does NOAA have "Ghost Stations" for US Temperatures?

 Is there any truth to what Shewchuk is saying about USHCN?
 Well, mostly "no." Yes, stations have dropped from the USHCN network, but NOAA isn't "fabricating temperature data" with "ghost" or "zombie" stations.
 What NOAA is actually doing is called "infilling," and it's statistically identical to calculating area-weighted averages.
 And infilling does not have a significant effect on CONUS temperature trends.
 To illustrate what's happening, let's set up a hypothetical grid with one station at the center of each cell in the network; this grid has 117 cells with 117 stations (similar to the USCRN network with 114 stations).
 We'll call this USCRN-like grid a "large cell grid" with the temperature of any cell in that grid the X temperature.

 If you record temperatures at each X in the grid, then you can easily calculate the average temperature of the entire grid by averaging the values for each station.
 If your grid has cells of different sizes, you can multiply each cell temperature by the area of the cell and calculate an area-weighted average for the entire grid.
 But let's say we want a grid with finer resolution.
 Let's break up each of the 117 cells above in to 9 cells.
 If we do that, we can then "infill" these smaller cells with the temperature recorded in the center cell.
-If we do that, we'll get the exact same answer for the average temperature of the grid.
+These "infilled" values are not sample data; they do not increase the value of N, and NOAA's infilled values are noted as such so that they don't count as actual data reported from stations.
+But if we do use infilling in this way, we'll get the exact same answer for the average temperature of the grid.
 For instance, see below.
 The average temperature of this grid is 20.50 C.

 Simple "Infilling" of X-station Data to a Higher Resolution USCRN-like Grid